XCSoar/XCSoar/XCSoarV4-README.txt

 - Option for speed command driven by dolphin speed or block maccready
 - Fix airspace visibility bug (query, warnings should apply even if not drawn on screen!)
 - 'Marginal final glide' is that the right text?
+(I think so - SP)
 - Autozoom optionally on at startup (settings)
 - Disable PGRMZ if vario is already outputting altitude (or vica versa)
 - Collect different settings based on pilot identification at startup